aaug-caasco/Project-Template-Webpack/README.md

 NOTE: Do not clone.

 ### Run project ###

+1. Once the project repo is installed locally cd in your terminal to the directory location and run "npm install" (note: if you already have a project installed you can just copy over the "node_modules" directory)

-* To start local project server: "npm start"
+2. To start local project server run the command "npm start" in your terminal and wait for the response "webpack: Compiled successfully"

+3. In your web browser open http://localhost:8080/ to preview your edits

 * To build: "npm build"